 Frugality doesn’t really sound sexy because millionaires should be able to buy everything they like, right?
 Well, not in that sense.
 Most investors are wealthy because they still keep their simplistic lifestyle.

 When they do make major purchases, they tend to make well planned and financially sound selections.
 Why would a millionaire buy a BMW, rather than a Hyundai, for instance?
 Quality.
-Their line of thinking when doing practically anything is for long-term.
+Their line of thinking when doing practically anything is for the long-term.

 Wealthy investors don’t necessarily bump up their lifestyle after some profit gains.
 As a matter of fact, they tend to stay where they are and just let their money keep piling in the bank.
 Mark Zuckerberg is a very good example of this.